melchor629/traefik-auth/README.md

 ## Deploy

+Pull image from Docker Hub [`melchor9000/traefik-auth`][docker-hub].
+Supported architectures are Intel/AMD 64 and ARM 64.

 Use a container runtime to run the service, either docker or podman, or run inside a container orquestrator (like swarm or kubernetes).

 See below an example for docker compose: